Coronavirus: Karnataka announces 14-day lockdown from April 27. See what’s allowed

 - Public transportation, including Road Transport Corporation buses and Bangalore Metro services, will not function.

-A list of detailed guidelines is expected to be released soon.
+A list of detailed guidelines is expected to be released soon by the chief secretary.

 Last week, the Karnataka government had imposed a weekend curfew and night curfew across the state to contain the surge in coronavirus cases.